 Now if you later on have to add another claims provider (e.g. “new AD FS”), then you can export the rules from the existing one and apply them to the new one via power shell.
 Fire up a power shell in the ADFS server and make sure that you have Microsoft.Adfs.Powershell loaded otherwise load it via Add-PsSnapin Microsoft.Adfs.Powershell.

-The next is to export the claim rules of the old ADFS setup giving the following command:
+Then export the claim rules of the old ADFS setup giving the following command:

 (Get-AdfsClaimsProviderTrust -Name "account forest AD FS").AcceptanceTransformRules | Out-File “C:\claimsProviderRules.txt”